duneanalytics/docs/docs/index.md

 4. You're an analyst that wants to **showcase your work to tens of thousands of users**, and earn stars to climb the Wizard Leaderboard to find freelance or full-time roles.

 You're in luck!
 Dune and the community of thousands of wizards are here to bring you powerful analysis of all onchain data.
-If you just go and search for anything Web3 related, I'm sure you'll find [at least one dashboard on that topic](https://dune.com/browse/dashboards?q=dex&order=favorites&time_range=all)
+If you just go and search for anything Web3 related, I'm sure **you'll find [at least one dashboard on that topic](https://dune.com/browse/dashboards?q=dex&order=favorites&time_range=all)**.
+This goes for every chain we have, including EVMs like **Ethereum, Polygon, Goerli, and Optimism** and non-EVM chains like **Solana and Bitcoin.**

 Enough chatting, let's show you some magic. ✨